hbroek/reken/documentation/developer-guide/chapter-4.md

 ```

 When the user chooses a file, the `fileObject` variable will be updated with information about the file.
 It will be populated with the following properties:

 * `name`: name of the file.
 * `lastModified`: date the file was last modified.
 * `size`: the size of the file.
 * `data`: the object representing the JSON from the file.

-By default the `type=file` input control data binding assumes the file that is loaded is a valid `JSON` representation.
-If it is not you can specify a reference to a transformer function in the `data-value` attribute.
+By default, the `type=file` input control data binding assumes the loaded file is a valid `JSON` representation.
+If it is not, you can specify a reference to a transformer function in the `data-value` attribute.

 **Example:**
 ```html
 <input type="file" data-value="fileObject:csvConverter" accept=".csv">
 ```

-After the user selected a CSV file the csvConverter function is called with the arguments: `content` and `fileObject`, the csvConverter function should return a javscript object or array representing the CSV content.
+After the user selects a CSV file the csvConverter function is called with the arguments: `content` and `fileObject`; the csvConverter function should return a javascript object or array representing the CSV content.

 **Example:**
 ```javascript